sentryguides/sentry/source/heroes/crystal_maiden.md

 you will simply get stunned right after you've started to channel.
 This is why you have to surprise your opponents, blink in after they have already used their stuns and hope they don't burst you down too quickly or saved one stun for you.

+It is always good to get the first level of your ultimate as you reach level 6, but since the mana cost doubles on level two, it makes sense to delay leveling it further until you have the mana pool to support it.

 ## Items